“Keeping up with the Joneses” can unknowingly lead you into a social status trap. Learn how to escape it and sever further damages.

 It is undeniable that peer pressure can drastically affect a person’s money decisions.
 Most people don’t want to get left behind by their friends and co-worker.
-However, trying hard to keep up can drag your finances rock bottom.
+However, trying hard to keep up can drag your finances to rock bottom.

 Illogical, but it does happen.
 It is our human nature to feel terrible when we are left behind.

-Peer pressure is usually associated with teenagers, but it actually transpires to all ages.
+Peer pressure is usually associated with teenagers.
+But, it actually transpires to all ages.

 Parents will get tutorial classes for their children because other parents do it.
-Young married couples get an expensive home because people their age do it too.
-Millennials travel the world because their news feed is filled with #TravelGoals.
+Young married couples get an expensive home because people their age do it.
+Millennials travel the world because their news feed is full of #TravelGoals.

 Budgeting is not fun at all.
 Klontz shared that our emotional brain responds to budgeting as it responds to diet.
 The word budgeting sends signals of deprivation, depression, and suffering.

 The more you resist buying something, the more it becomes irresistible.
 It implies scarcity.
 Therefore, your brain wants you to fill in the need.
 If uncontrolled, you’ll overspend.
 Thus, it ruins your budget.

 Some of us buy the newest iPhone model to follow the trend.
 But if you do such without thinking, it will take you out of the budget.
 Also, it is hard to work in an office.
 Often, people show off their latest gadgets, fashionable clothes, and branded bags.
 Then on paydays, your coworkers would invite you.
 It’s either you go out to eat with them or have fun.